 - The multi-disciplinary response and promising practices in addressing violence against women in Native communities.

 We also offer training and consultation on facilitating education groups and grassroots organizing on issues that affect the safety & sovereignty of Native women.

 *Consultations – MSH-TA offers on-site consultations for planning and program development.
 These may include one to three days of evaluation and assessment of services such as shelter, advocacy, batterers’ re-education, developing a coordinated community response, law enforcement, developing tribal visitation centers, and other related programs.

-MSH-TA is supported by Grant No. 2011-TA-AX-K069 awarded by the Office on Violence Against Women, U.S. Dept of Justice.
-Points of view in this document are those of the authors and do not necessarily represent the official position or policies of the U.S. Department of Justice.
+MSH-TA is supported by grant no. 2015-TA-AX-K028 awarded by the Office on Violence Against Women, U.S. DoJ.
+Opinions, findings, conclusions, and recommendations are those of the author(s) and do not necessarily represent the official position or policies of the U.S. DoJ, Office on Violence Against Women.